Variables in workflows

 3. Enter the API endpoint you will be calling.
 If unsure, check the third-party API documentation.

-4. If you've already integrated with an external tool, select this tool in the Preconfigured integrations.
+4. If you've already integrated with an external tool, select this tool in Authorization.

 5. Click + Add a variable.